louischan-oursky/features/all-in-one.md

 An identity is used to look up a user.

-2 types of identity are supported.
+3 types of identity are supported.

 - Login ID
 - OAuth
+- Anonymous

 ### Identity Claims